Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 Horse64 supports two loop types, a `while` loop with an arbitrary conditional, and a `for` loop that does a for each iteration over a container.
-For details on how the conditional is evaluated, see the Conditionals section.
+For details on how the conditional is evaluated, see the [section on conditionals](
+    #conditionals-if-elseif-else
+)..

 ```horse64
 # While loop (using a conditional):